What is Field Work Term (FWT)?

 Students wishing to secure campus housing for the winter period need to apply to the Office of Student Life by November 13, 2015.
 Applications are available at the front desk in the Student Life Office.
 A deposit of $50 is required by December 4 in order to reserve a room.
-Questions regarding housing on-campus over FWT can be directed to Jenna Hope Goldstein, Assistant Director of Housing, Office of Student Life.
+Questions regarding housing on campus over FWT can be directed to Jenna Goldstein, Assistant Director of Housing, Office of Student Life.

 Where can I find more information about Field Work Term?

-A complete list of FWT-related resources is available on the College’s website under the Student Resource Section.
+A complete list of FWT-related resources is available on the College’s website under Student Resource.
 Here students will find planning guides, important dates, FWT Office resources and much more.
 (The FWT Handbook and linked resources are updated annually by the first day of fall classes.)

 Who are the Field Work Term staff and how do I reach them?

 Students can also direct any questions to the FWT Office at email@example.com or call 802-440-4331.
-The FWT and Career Development Office is located in Barn 113 in a shared office space with Student Life.
+The FWT and Career Development Office is located in Barn 112.
 Once on campus, students are also welcome to drop by to ask questions.

 Who do I speak to about F1 visa-related issues?

 Bennington College’s designated student officer (DSO) is Kate Child, Assistant Director for Academic Advising.
 She can be reached at firstname.lastname@example.org and her office is in Barn 120.